 Have you ever felt you were about to join a great webinar and wished your whole team was with you?

-Whether you want to record a webinar for your own reference later, or to share the content with others, this tutorial will show you how to record a webinar.
+Whether you want to learn how to record a webinar for your own reference later, or to share the content with others, this tutorial will show you how it’s done.

 Step 4.
 Edit and Save

 From Snagit Editor, you can preview your entire video recording, cut out unwanted sections, and pull screenshots from the recording.